 - Discuss the TAC meeting schedule with the CAM at the Kick-off meeting.
-Determine the number and location of meetings (in-person and via teleconference) in consultation with the CAM - Prepare a TAC Meeting Schedule that will be presented to the TAC members during recruiting.
+Determine the number and location of meetings (in-person and via teleconference) in consultation with the CAM. - Prepare a TAC Meeting Schedule that will be presented to the TAC members during recruiting.
 Revise the schedule after the first TAC meeting to incorporate meeting comments. - Prepare a TAC Meeting Agenda and TAC Meeting Back-up Materials for each TAC meeting. - Organize and lead TAC meetings in accordance with the TAC Meeting Schedule.
-Changes to the schedule must be pre-approved in writing by the CAM. - Prepare TAC Meeting Summaries that include any recommended resolutions of major TAC issues.
+Changes to the schedule must be pre-approved in writing by the CAM.